googlefonts/how-to-hint-variable-fonts/README.md

 4. From the Tools menu, select Autohint > Light Latin Autohint.
 5. When Autohinting is complete choose Save from File Menu

-**Note** _The intent is that this Autohinter works well enough for most glyphs.
-Autohinting for all glyphs in the font should be carefully checked and proofed, and certain glyphs may need to be re-hinted manually, either by using the Visual Hinting tools, or by editing the VTT Talk code directly._
+**Note** _The Autohinter code works well for most glyphs.
+However, autohinting for all glyphs in the font should be carefully checked and proofed, and certain glyphs may need to be re-hinted manually, either by using the Visual Hinting tools, or by editing the VTT Talk code directly._

 The Autohinter automatically generates VTTTalk (`ctrl + 5`) hinting information for each glyph, which in turn compiles down automatically to low-level TrueType instructions. (`ctrl + 2`)

 VTTTalk is a high-level language designed to be easier for typographers to understand, rather than editing the more obtuse lower level true-type code.
 The main VTT Talk commands are used for the following types of hints

 **Link** The distance between a pair of points is controlled by an entry in the CVT Table.
 Links always use a CVT reference.
-For example contolling the weight of a horizontal crossbar in the vertical direction.
+For example controlling the weight of a horizontal crossbar in the vertical direction.

 **Dist** Controls the natural outline distance between a pair of points.